gooddata/gooddata-python-sdk/gooddata-sdk/docs/services.rst

 .. code-block:: python

-    # create data source using general interface - can be used for any type of data source
+    # create (or update) data source using general interface - can be used for any type of data source
+    # if data source already exists, it is updated
     sdk.catalog_data_source.create_or_update_data_source(
         gooddata_sdk.CatalogDataSource(
             id='ds_id', name='DS ID', data_source_type='POSTGRESQL',